 1997 – 2000; 2003 – 2004

-In the 2011 – 2012 season, CHRISTINA MAJOR returned to OSJ to appear in the role of Elettra in the company premiere of Mozart’s Idomeneo.
+In the 2011 – 2012 season, Ms. Major returned to OSJ to appear in the role of Elettra in the company premiere of Mozart’s Idomeneo.
 Later that season, she was a featured soloist in Beethoven’s Ninth Symphony with the Greenville Symphony, performed Carmina Burana with the Winston-Salem Symphony, then returned to California in December as a featured soloist with the Santa Rosa Symphony in their Evening of Verdi.
 She concluded the season with the Midsummer Mozart Festival as a featured soloist in their performance of Mozart’s Great mass in C Minor.

 Other recent performances for Ms. Major include her appearances as the soprano soloist with the Midsummer Mozart Festival, the Arizona Music Festival, the Tucson Symphony in the Messiah, and performances in Verdi’s Requiem with the University of North Texas Symphony Orchestra.

 During the 2009-10 season, Ms. Major was named Grand Finalist in the Licia Albanese Puccini Foundation International Competition, and performed at Carnegie Hall’s Weill Recital Hall in the Gerda Lissner Foundation’s International Voice Competition Winner’s Concert.